snasirca/snasirca.github.io/_posts/2013-02-19-planning-poker-tool.md

 [planning-poker.snasir.ca](http://planning-poker.snasir.ca)

+(2018-01-21) **Update!** I've migrated from my shared hosting company to AWS Lambda and Serverless to save costs.
+The backend of the tool has been migrated from PHP to ExpressJS.
+It is deployed to AWS Lambda and API Gateway using [serverless].

 Maybe this can help out another team looking for a quick way to perform planning poker without any signups or registration.
 Here is what it looks like: